The 20th annual Wake the Desert tournament

 SAN ANGELO, Texas – Wake the Desert’s 20th anniversary kicked off at Middle Concho Park at Lake Nasworthy.
-This is the world’s longest running three day wakeboarding and wakesurf competition.
+This is the world’s longest running wakeboarding and wakesurf competition.

 All three days, the event starts at 8:00 in the morning.
 On Friday and Saturday, it ends at 6:00 in the evening, however, on Sunday it will end at 3:30 in the afternoon.